rid00z/FreshMvvm/README.md

 * MasterDetail Navigation Sample
 * Tabbed Navigation with MasterDetail Popover Sample (This is called the CustomImplementedNav in the Sample App)

-### Inversion of Control (IOC)
+### Inversion of Control (Ioc)

-So that you don't need to include your own IOC container, FreshMvvm comes with a IOC container built in.
-It's using TinyIOC underneith, but with different naming to avoid conflicts.
+So that you don't need to include your own Ioc container, FreshMvvm comes with a Ioc container built in.
+It's using TinyIoc underneith, but with different naming to avoid conflicts.

 To Register services in the container use Register: